 3. Lost connection with the world

-Many parts of Ladakh and almost three-fourth of the Manali – Leh Highway does not have any phone connectivity or any means to connect to family or friends.
+Many parts of Ladakh and almost three-fourth of the Manali – Leh Highway does not have any phone connectivity or any means to connect with family or friends.
 You must consider that help will not be just a phone call away.
-Hence, you must be able to prepare yourself to survive for few days on your own.
-Best is that you follow these 10 Tips on Mobile Phone Connectivity in Leh – Ladakh
+Hence, you must be able to prepare yourself to survive for a few days on your own.
+Best is that you follow these 10 Tips about Mobile Phone Connectivity in Ladakh

 4. Flash floods, landslides, snow slides or shooting stones

-Landslides, snow slides or shooting stones are part of day to day lives of Himalayas including Ladakh.
-One must always expect to witness or being stuck for few days due to any of these natural events that happens in Himalayas, often enough.
-Your trip can be delayed, cancelled or extended by any of these events.
+Your trip can be delayed, canceled, or extended by any of these events.
 Hence, whenever you plan for a Ladakh trip, you must always plan to keep a day or two as buffer days.

 5. Drive or Ride with Caution & Care

 You must be a very good rider or driver in plains but the roads in Ladakh or other parts of trans-Himalayas are nothing like those roads.
 The faster you drive, the sicker the passenger feels.
 The margin of errors is minimal and lapse in concentration can cost you lives.